 Requirements: Academic requirements A Bachelor's degree from an internationally recognised university.
 Also required is 90 credits in biology.
 For more information about specific entry requirements, see the MEME website.

-Language requirements All applicants need to verify English language proficiency.
+Language requirements Proficiency in English.
 For more information about English language requirements, see the MEME website.